remuslum/bt4103team13/README.md

 This project is a testing playground that was used to record all progress for the project and how to solve the problems accordingly.

+## Instructions to run the notebook

+Place all the files in `./app/datasets/` and `./app/pkl_files/` in the same directory level as `./app/Skills Engine.ipynb`.
+Sections 1 to 5 are the walkthrough sections while Section 6 is the final compilation of all the functions.

 ## Process

 ### Step 1 Skills Extraction